About Sarah Reinertsen

 Sarah stepped onto the world stage after making sports history in one of the toughest endurance events in the world — the Hawaii Ironman.
 This legendary race starts with a 2.4-mile swim (3.8km), continues with a 112-mile bike (180km), and culminates with a 26.2-mile run (42.2km), all in a single day.
 On 10/15/05, Sarah completed the Ironman World Championships in Kona in a very respectable time of 15 hours and 5 minutes, becoming the first woman to finish an Ironman on a prosthetic leg.
 Her Ironman story was recently revisited in Ironman Magazine for the race’s 40th anniversary.
 A year later, she raced around the world on “The Amazing Race,” the Emmy-award-winning CBS reality TV series.

 Sarah’s story has been covered in many national newspapers and she has graced the covers of many magazines, including Runner’s World, ESPN, Triathlete, and Competitor.
 In 2009, GPP Life published her book, “In A Single Bound,” an honest, touching, and funny memoir about how a feisty, one-legged girl struggling to fit in with her two-legged friends grows up to become a world-class athlete and TV personality.

 Sarah Reinertsen continues to race in triathlons and road races around the world and is a current member of the USAT National Paratriathlon team.
 She is a 3-time world champion in ITU short-course triathlon, and won the Ironman 70.3 world championships in 2006.

 Prior to becoming a triathlete, Sarah had a prestigious career as a runner, both on the track and on the road.
 Sarah raced with the US Disabled Track Team for 10 years, including at the 1992 Paralympic Games in Barcelona.
 Several years later, she made the switch to road racing, competing in dozens of 10k’s and half-marathons, as well as 7 marathons, before becoming a triathlete.
-Along the way, Sarah has broken multiple world records, and won numerous awards, including the 2006 ESPN ESPY for best female athlete with a disability.More info and a list of all major accomplishments can be found here.
+Along the way, Sarah has broken multiple world records and won numerous awards, including the 2006 ESPN ESPY for the best female athlete with a disability.More info and a list of all major accomplishments can be found here.